golharam/cohort-matcher/README.md

 ## LICENSE

-The code is released under the Creative Commons by Attribution licence (http://creativecommons.org/licenses/by/4.0/).
+The code is released under the [Creative Commons by Attribution licence](http://creativecommons.org/licenses/by/4.0/).
 You are free to use and modify it for any purpose (including commercial), so long as you include appropriate attribution.